Hans von Seeckt: Attempts to circumvent Versailles

+Russian and French concerns

 In 1921, Seeckt had Kurt von Schleicher of Sondergruppe R negotiate the arrangements with Leonid Krasin for German aid to the Soviet arms industry.
 In September 1921, at a secret meeting in Schleicher's apartment, the details of an arrangement for German financial and technological aid for building up the Soviet arms industry in exchange for Soviet support in helping Germany evade the disarmament clauses of the Treaty of Versailles were agreed to.
 Schleicher created a shell corporation known as the GEFU (Gesellschaft zur Förderung gewerblicher Unternehmungen-Company for the promotion of industrial enterprise) that funneled 75 million Reichsmark into the Soviet arms industry.
 The GEFU founded factories in the Soviet Union for the production of aircraft, tanks, artillery shells and poison gas.
 The arms contracts of GEFU in the Soviet Union ensured that Germany did not fall behind in military technology in the 1920s despite being disarmed by Versailles, and laid the covert foundations in the 1920s for the overt rearmament of the 1930s.

 Seeckt saw France, with its large continental army, as the main threat to Germany, and the opponent in a future war.
 He saw Poland as a vassal state of France.
 He advocated strengthening Germany by whatever means were available, including reaching out to the Soviet Union.
 He believed the United Kingdom would eventually be compelled to fight a war against its historic enemy, France, and that when such an event occurred the United Kingdom would be looking for an ally on the continent to carry the burden of a land war.
 He felt a strong Germany would be a more attractive ally than a weak one.
 The support between Germany and the Soviets was seen in this light, as an agreement that would add to the strength of both nations.
 He did not believe such an agreement would alienate the United Kingdom.
 Though Seeckt was strongly anti-communist and was committed to keeping communism from Germany, that did not mean he would not make deals with the Soviet Union that would help Germany's position in the world.